Easy Quick Cauliflower Steaks Ready For Toppings

 A simple olive and caper salsa is pure gold with roasted cauliflower.
 In fact, I have used this combination before with delicious results in this grandma pie.
 I like to use baby capers, also known as Lilliput capers.
 They are tiny and bursting with mouth puckering flavour.
 Chop everything finely, especially the olives.
 It really makes for a pretty dish.
 I never knew I could eat a whole head of cauliflower in one sitting until I cooked this.
 It is very hard to stop at one, they are so incredibly more-ish.
 If you make this and love this, please leave your feedback and raring in the comment below.
 It really helps others when they are deciding if they want to cook this! x

-- 1 head of cauliflower (1.5kg)
+- 1 (1.5 kg) head of cauliflower

 - 3 tablespoons olive oil

 - 60 g pitted green olives

 - salt to taste

 - Preheat oven to 160°C. Drizzle a large metal baking tray with a tablespoon of olive oil.

 - Place the cauliflower on a chopping board, resting on the stalk.
 Holding the head gently, slice the cauliflower into 5-6 thick slices (each about 1 inch wide).

 - Place the cauliflower slices gently on the prepared tray.
 Drizzle the top with remaining olive oil.

 - Roast in the pre-heated oven for 30 minutes.

 - Increase oven temperature to 200°C (if your oven has a grill setting, turn it on).
 Roast for a further 15-20 minutes at this higher temperature till the cauliflower is starting to char and brown nicely.
 Remove from the oven and set aside.